pascallaliberte/sharpen.page/_i18n/en/_posts/2019-07-26-increase-newsletter-signups-without-being-pushy.md

 * {% include components/icon-attraction.html %} I will be able to learn to do it myself;
 * {% include components/icon-attraction.html %} I will be able to be in the loop, learn about what matters;
 * {% include components/icon-attraction.html %} This person will continue to publish on stuff in the future;
-* {% include components/icon-attraction.html %} This person has proof of knowing their stuff.
+* {% include components/icon-attraction.html %} This person has proof of knowing their stuff;
-* {% include components/icon-attraction.html %} I think I can safely unsubscribe(?);
+* {% include components/icon-attraction.html %} I think I can safely unsubscribe(?).
 {: .forces }

 ### Anxiety About the Solution: